 Download one of the graphics below and share with the following text:

-Red Tractor ‘appalled’ by barbaric conditions exposed in Viva!’s latest undercover investigation into British pig farming.
-The disturbing footage highlights a clear lack of care for severely sick and dying animals, housed in squalid conditions that pose a serious public health risk.
+Red Tractor admit being ‘appalled’ by barbaric conditions revealed in Viva!’s Flat House pig farm exposé.
+The disturbing footage highlights a clear lack of care for severely sick and dying animals, housed in squalid conditions.

 Share our investigation video

 Copy the link below into the status bar on your social media accounts or email to a friend.

 Flat House Farm Exposed: https://youtu.be/_Jk26iKx5GU